DOCUMENTARY LETTER OF

 For Documentary LC’s offering credit terms, refer to ‘USANCE LC.’

 Prior to obtaining a Documentary LC, the buyer and the seller will need to enter into a sales contract.
 In addition to listing LC as the preferred mode of payment, the contract should also mention all the relevant payment terms.
-Once the agreement has been drafted, the importer is required to apply to his/her for the appropriate LC.
+Once the agreement has been drafted, the importer is required to apply to his/her financial institution for the appropriate LC.
 At Credico Capital, we enable clients to free themselves from such hassles by assisting them throughout the procedure.

 The financial institution that issues a DLC is referred to as the “issuing bank” while the institution that authenticates it is known as the “advising bank.”
 Once the exporter has completed the project as per the contract, he/she is required to provide the necessary documentation to the advising bank.
 The advising bank on behalf of the exporter shall submit the same document to the issuing bank.
 The latter will cross-check and verify if all the conditions have been met and release payment to the advising bank.
 While the importer makes the payment to the issuing bank, the advising bank will make the payment to the exporter.